JonJason/MSI-ResNet/README.md

-# MSI-ResNet
+# A-ResP
-This repository contains the implementation of MSI-ResNet within Tensorflow 2
+This repository contains the implementation of A-ResP saliency model within Tensorflow 2